sanikapol/SSDI-Project/README.md

 1. Connect to mongoDB database.
 Use the default port

   For Windows:
-  a.
-Open new terminal
+  1. Open new terminal
-  b.
-Go to <mongodb_directory>/bin
+  2. Go to <mongodb_directory>/bin
-  c.
-Start mongodb server using 'mongodb'
+  3. Start mongodb server using 'mongodb'
-  d.
-Open a new terminal in the same direcotry and run 'mongo' command
+  4. Open a new terminal in the same direcotry and run 'mongo' command

   For MAC:
-  a.
-Start mongodb using brew services start mongodb-community@4.4
+  1. Start mongodb using brew services start mongodb-community@4.4

 2. Open two differnt terminals
 3. In the fisrt terminal go to the path inside backend directory